searchisko/searchisko/documentation/rest-api/content/dcp_content_object.md

 <tr>
   <td>sys_project</td>
   <td/>
-  <td>Normalized Searchisko wide identifier of the project - system field - it is used for the project facet and filter in the Search API.</td>
+  <td>Normalized Searchisko wide identifier of the project - system field - it is used for the project aggregations and filtering in the Search API.</td>
 </tr>
 <tr>
   <td>sys_project_name</td>